Film: The Sapphires

 - Cute Clumsy Boy: Robby, who manages to crash twice into Kay and then into a waitress with a tray full of drinks.

-- Genre Shift: In-universe, David encourages the girls to switch from Country Music to Soul, as he knows that's what the American GIs will prefer to hear.
+- Genre Shift: In-universe, David encourages the girls to switch from Country Music to Soul, as he knows that's what the American GIs will prefer to hear (and, not coincidentally, he prefers it himself).
 It works.

 - Girl Group

 - Hard Work Montage: David preparing the girls for their audition in front of the army talent recruiters.

 - Hypocrite: Gail complains about the ill treatment she receives because of her dark skin, but treats Kay like crap because of her fair complexion.

 - Inept Talent Show Contestant: We see a few in the talent show at the beginning of the film.
 One of them wins the contest because of racism